TroelsMortensen/CodeLabs/Tutorials/EfcSetupIntro/009 1-1 relationships.md

 ![img_2.png](img_2.png)

 The `20241003073530_BookAndPriceOffer` class contains the migration code, i.e. what to do to the database to make it match the model.\
 The `AppContextModelSnapshot` class contains the model snapshot, which is a snapshot of the current model.
-It keeps track of the "version" or state of the database, so when new migrations are created, it knows what to do.\
+It keeps track of the "version" or state of the database, so when new migrations are created, EFC knows what to do.

-Generally, we don't need to look into these files, but your might inspect the first file, to verify that the migration looks correct.
+Generally, we don't need to look into these files, but you might inspect the first file, to verify that the migration looks correct.

 ### Update database
-Run the commend to update the database.\
+Run the command to update the database.\
 You get the new `bookstore.db` file, which is your SQLite database.
 Double click it, to set up a connection, so we can inspect and interact with it through the database view.

 Inspect the result.
 You can see this in the migration file above, but sometimes it's easier to see the outcome in the database.\